tsung-ju/parallax-background-image/README.md

 * `viewport` HTMLElement - The 3D viewport
 * `perspective` Number - Default `1000`
-Basically no need to change.
-But if background moves very fast, bigger value will have a better accuracy.
+In most cases, you won't need to change it.
+But if you need to make backgrounds move very fast, bigger value will (probably) improve accuracy.

 ### Static Properties